Check if a vehicle has been written-off

 Re-birthed vehicles are often poorly repaired and can be a safety risk.

 What happens when a light vehicle is written-off?

-When a light vehicle is written-off, the vehicle is recorded on the NSW Written-Off Light Vehicle Register (WOLVR) and the registration is cancelled.
+When a light vehicle is written-off, the vehicle is recorded on the NSW Written-Off Light Vehicles Register (WOLVR) and the registration is cancelled.
 You’ll be notified of this in writing.

 The WOLVR improves road safety and reduces the incidence of light vehicle theft, re-birthing and related crime.

-The compulsory third party (CTP) insurance for the vehicle will continue for 4 business days after the registration cancellation date.
+The compulsory third party (CTP) insurance for the vehicle will continue for four business days after the registration cancellation date.

 Hail-damaged written-off light vehicles

-Light vehicles written off solely due to hail damage that are retained by the registered operator are treated differently to other written-off vehicles.
+Light vehicles written-off solely due to hail damage that are kept by the registered operator are treated differently to other written-off vehicles.

 If this situation applies to you, ensure your written-off vehicle assessor notifies Transport for NSW about your vehicle correctly.